7 Gley Soils

 Other soils that within 60 cm of the mineral soil surface have moderately fluid or very fluid fluidity class.

-Fluid Sulphuric Gley Soils
+Fluid Sulfuric Gley Soils

 GUO